-Section 1.
-All employees covered by this Agreement shall, as a condition of employment, become and remain members of the Union in good standing or pay an agency service fee.
-All future employees shall be required to become and remain Union members thirty days after being employed or pay an agency service fee.
-Employees who fail to comply with this requirement shall be discharged by the Employer within thirty (30) days after receipt of written notice to the Employer from the Union.
+¶34 Section 1.
+All employees covered by this Agreement shall have the option to become and remain members of the Union in good standing or pay an agency service fee, if so offered by the Union in its discretion.
 The Union agrees to defend and hold the City harmless as a result of any action the City is required to take as a result of any written notice given it by the Union hereunder.

-Section 2.
+- ¶35 Section 2.
 The City agrees to deduct from the paycheck of each employee who has signed an authorization payroll deduction card a sum certified in proper form in writing by the Local Secretary or other authorized official of the Union within the range of amounts set forth on said card, which are Union dues or agency service fees.
 The Union will notify the City of changes in union dues at least 30 days prior to the effective date of the change.
-The City will implement said change in the pay period following the expiration of the 30 days notice.

-Section 2(a).
-These deductions will be made in accordance with the pay cycle and payment will be remitted to the Union in accordance with the pay cycle.

-Section 2(b).
-In the event that an employee receives no pay on the payday on which Union dues or agency service fees are scheduled to be made, arrearages shall be collected in the following week unless the union and the City agree to an alternative repayment schedule.
+The City will implement said change in the pay period following the expiration of the 30 days' notice.
+The parties recognize that the authorization of the Union to payroll deductions is an agreement solely between the Union and its members which the member may revoke consistent with the Union's membership rules.
+Should a bargaining unit member approach the Employer or its agent to terminate or modify his or her contractual relationship with the Union, that bargaining unit member will be directed to communicate such intent directly with the Union. - ¶36 Section 2(a).
+These deductions will be made in accordance with the pay cycle and payment will be remitted to the Union in accordance with the pay cycle. - ¶37 Section 2(b).
+In the event that an employee receives no pay on the payday on which Union dues or agency service fees are scheduled to be made, arrearages shall be collected in the following week unless the union and the City agree to an alternative repayment schedule. - ¶37A Section 2(c).
+Each quarter the Employer will submit information on employees represented by the bargaining unit in the format of an excel spreadsheet to the Union via a secure upload site to be provided by the Union.
+The spreadsheet will contain the following information for all employees represented by bargaining unit: Last name, First Name, Middle Initial, Hire Date, worksite location, home address, and work email.
+The Employer shall furnish to the Union a report showing all personnel transactions adding to or deleting employees to all departments represented by the bargaining unit. - ¶37B Section 2(d).
+All new hires which are represented by the bargaining unit, within thirty (30) days of their start date, shall be released from work, for forty-five (45) minutes without loss of pay, to attend a Union orientation.
+Management shall not be present during the Union's orientation.

-ARTICLE IV TRANSFERS, WORK-FORCE REDUCTIONS, PERIODS AND SENIORITY
+ARTICLE IV TRANSFERS, WORK-FORCE REDUCTIONS, PROBATIONARY PERIODS AND SENIORITY